Stability estimates for the expected utility in Bayesian optimal experimental design: Numerical Simulations

 with parameter values $s=2$, $h=0.05$ and $\tau = 0.3$.
 Moreover, the parameter $x$ is interpreted as the position of the source.
 We assume that we can observe $v$ at a location $d\in {\mathcal D} := [0.1, 0.9]^2 \subset \Omega$ at predefined times $t_i$, $i=1,...,5$.
 The inverse problem in this setting is to estimate the source location $x \in {\mathcal X} := \Omega$ given the data $y = \{v(d, t_i)\}_{i=1}^5 \in \R^5$, i.e., invert the mapping

-Here, we consider a Bayesian design problem with the aim to optimize the measurement location $d$ given a uniform prior on the source location $x$ and an additive Gaussian noise $\eta \sim \mathcal{N}(0,0.01 I)$ in the measurement.
+Here, we consider a Bayesian design problem with the aim to optimize the measurement location $d$ given a uniform prior on{of} the source location $x$ on $(0, 1)^2$ and an additive Gaussian noise $\eta \sim \mathcal{N}(0,0.01 I)$ in the measurement.

 Numerical implementation of ${\mathcal G}$ was carried out with a finite difference discretization for the spatial grid, while a fourth order backward differentiation was used for the temporal discretization.
 The surrogate observation mapping ${\mathcal G}_N$ is obtained by polynomial chaos expansion with Legendre polynomials.
 Here, we implemented the projection on an extended domain $\Omega \times \Omega$ instead of $\Omega \times {\mathcal D}$ to avoid any potential boundary issues.
 The implementation follows \citep{huan2014gradient} and more details can be found therein.
 In short, we define ${\mathcal G}_N$ as a sum of polynomials